LiuElvin/STAT_302_Final_Project/README.md

 - Above is an **ad hoc wireless network** with 0 disconnected clusters/components (fully connected)

-  - *Note that each node corresponds to an arbitrary device in (x, y) space*

-  - *Line segments signify connected nodes in the network*

-  - In this case, $R[c] = 20.6265$ such that nodes within $20.6265 \text{ units}$ of each other are connected
+  - In this case, $R_c = 20.6265$ such that nodes within $20.6265 \text{ units}$ of each other are connected

   - For this distribution of devices, $20.6265$ is the minimum line segment length necessary to create a fully connected network

-## Connected Ad Hoc Network
+# Connected Ad Hoc Network

+- An **ad hoc network** is *connected* if any abitrary node can reach every other node by traversing across line segments

+  - In non technical terms, a network is *connected* if any device can communicate with any device it desires

+  - This is what we want for our communication systems!

-- We are interested in those connected networks.
+- So, it shouldn't be surprising that we are interested in *connected networks*

 - Given a particular configuration of nodes, we want to know the smallest radius $R_c$ that makes a connected network.